eabeil/su26-Team8/TestingPlan.md

 ### Performance Requirements

-**Scenario P1: Discover page response time < 1.5 seconds**
+**Scenario P1: Provider directory response time < 2 seconds**

-- **Setup:** Server under typical load
+- **Setup:** Server under typical classroom-demo load with at least 5 providers and 10 services
 - **Steps:**
-  1. Measure response time for "Browse" page load with 5 active providers, 10+ services
+  1. Measure the response time for loading the provider directory.
+  2. Apply a service and maximum-rate filter.
-  2. Repeat 10 times
+  3. Repeat the test 10 times.
-- **Expected Outcome:** 95% of requests ≤ 1.5 seconds
+- **Expected Outcome:** At least 95% of directory and filter requests complete in 2 seconds or less.

 **Scenario P2:**
 - **Setup:**